 Photo Credit: Travels with The Crew

-While romantic destinations can see prices go up around Valentine’s Day, Orlando is often considered a family destiatnion.
+While romantic destinations can see prices go up around Valentine’s Day, Orlando is generally considered a family destiatnion, which means prices are still low, post- Christmas.
 Plus there is tons to do during the closest thing to off season in Orladno.
 And it doesn’t hurt that the weather is pretty perfect.

-Why February is cheap: Post-holiday travel lull means lower hotel rates, even near Disney World.
+Why February is cheap: Post-holiday makes for lower hotel rates, even near Disney World.
 The weather is perfect with low humidity, and it’s after the busy holiday season but before spring break crowds arrive.

 What to expect: Comfortable temperatures in the 70s with minimal humidity, shorter lines at theme parks, and significantly lower accommodation prices than peak season.
 Perfect weather for enjoying all outdoor attractions without summer heat.